 - In Psychonauts, Rasputin's (Raz) backpack may not look like much, and may store a few odd things, but keep in mind that his backpack keeps track of his powers as they advance by adhering flying merit badges!
 And he has some pretty sweet powers!

 - Tribes: Everyone gets jetpacks (and we do mean everyone)!
 The equipable Packs might also qualify, although some are more awesome than others.

-- Global Agenda, trying very hard to be a modern Tribes, does this.
-The jetpacks open up when you activate them, and dont close for a few seconds.
+- Global Agenda, trying very hard to be a modern Tribes, did this.
+The jetpacks open up when you activated them, and don't close for a few seconds.
 You can color them.
 They're shiny.
 The devs realized at some point that the thing you spend hours looking at should be pretty.
 The medic ones have tubes of something running through them.
 Not sure what it is, but it has almost as much animation in making the tubes of shining goop bounce as for the rest of the player model.

 - Dora the Explorer's backpack...really!
 That thing turns into a submarine and a hang glider!
 It's the coolest thing in the show.

 - And her cousin Diego has a Rescue Pack.